 Include pertinent information: when you are available, for how long, and an indication that you have an awareness of the financial situation (in other words, that each volunteer covers their own costs as well as contributing towards the overall expedition).

-Latin American is a great place to travel.
+Latin American is a great place to travel (just be aware of the reality).
 You can take language courses before or after your volunteer stint.

 It is required that you have health insurance and medical evacuation insurance.